-Update: This project reached substantial completion on Sept.
+Updates: This project reached substantial completion on Sept.
 16, 2019, when staff occupied the structure.
+The nearby 1799 House Trailhead opened for public use on Nov.
+25.

 The Commission constructed this new office building in Lower Makefield, PA. to replace the agency’s outdated and dysfunctional administration building in Morrisville, PA. and allow for improved consolidation of the agency’s executive and administrative staffs at a single location.